shahd-hammad/django-rest-api-swagger-redoc/README.md

 Contributions are welcome!
 Please fork the repository, create a new branch for your feature or bugfix, and submit a pull request.
 Make sure to provide a detailed description of your changes.

-### License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-css

-Copy code

- `### Summary

-This Markdown content provides clear instructions for setting up the Django project, activating a virtual environment, installing dependencies, applying migrations, and running the development server.
-It also includes sections on API documentation, usage instructions, contributing, and licensing.`

-4o